 Type: Boarding and Day

 Age Range: 3-18 Years

-Founded: 604, the second oldest continuously running school in the world
+Founded: 604 AD, the world’s second oldest school

 School Contact Details